kaz-utashiro/optex-textconv/README.md

 [App::optex::textconv::ooxml::regex](https://metacpan.org/pod/App%3A%3Aoptex%3A%3Atextconv%3A%3Aooxml%3A%3Aregex) module.
 Algorithm used in this module is extremely simple, and consequently runs fast.

-If related modules are available, [App::optex::textconv::ooxml::xslt](https://metacpan.org/pod/App%3A%3Aoptex%3A%3Atextconv%3A%3Aooxml%3A%3Axslt) is used to covert XML using XSLT mechanism.

 Two module are included in this distribution to use other external converter program, **pandoc** and **tika**, those implement much more serious algorithm.
 They can be invoked by calling **load** function